Oct 8, 2025

 Regular public speaking practice not only builds your confidence but also ensures that when you’re in a competition, your message is conveyed in a clear, powerful way.

 One of the most important skills in debate is the ability to understand and argue both sides of an issue.
 This not only prepares you to counter your opponent's arguments, but it also makes you a more well-rounded thinker.
-At home, you can practice this by picking a topic and writing out arguments for both the affirmative and negative sides.
+At home, you can practice this by picking a topic (we have more than 100 for you on this list) and writing out arguments for both the affirmative and negative sides.

 Here’s how to get started:

-Choose a Topic: Pick a debate-worthy topic that interests you, such as "Should schools implement year-round education?" or "Is social media harmful to society?"
+Choose a Topic: Pick a debate-worthy topic that interests you, such as "Should governments introduce a license to become a parent?" or "Is social media harmful to society?"

 By practicing both sides of an argument, you’ll be more prepared to handle rebuttals and counter your opponent’s points effectively.